 We will first travel north from Rome through the country side of Lazio to Orvieto, a charming hill town, which is in the lush Umbria region.

-, which is in the beautiful setting of the Piazza del Duomo di Orvieto
+, located right on the beautiful Piazza del Duomo di Orvieto

-.
-Here in the old Cantina Foresi (wine cellar) you will have the opportunity of tasting some wonderful local specialties, some of which you just might not be able to find at home!
-These include ham and salami of wild boar or pork, cheese, bacon, and porchetta colonnata
+Here in the old Cantina Foresi you will have the opportunity of tasting some wonderful local specialties, some of which you just might not be able to find at home!
+Orvieto and famous for its wild boar ham and salami, cheese, bacon (pancetta), and porchetta colonnata

 .
 Porchetta is one of the most delicious dishes in all of Italy.
 It is similar to a pork roll; the pork is arranged carefully with layers of stuffing, meat, fat, and skin, then rolled, put on a spit and roasted, traditionally over wood.
 It is usually salted in addition to being stuffed with garlic, rosemary, fennel, or other herbs, often wild.
 The colonnata is a type of cured pork fat, which comes from the little village of Colonnata

 in Northern Tuscany.
 Colonnata is close to Carrara

 , famous for its fine marble, and lardo

 was the food of the marble quarriers: cheap and filling.
 Today, lardo di colonnata